 Two other buildings were erected on this same site and the one that resisted until today was built in 125 CE during the reign of emperor Hadrian.
 Although we can’t assure the real function of the building, it is believed that the Pantheon was used as a sort of temple.

 Accordingly to Pliny, a famous Roman author in the 1st century, inside the Pantheon, there were statues of the many Roman gods and famous Roman figures, including a statue of Venus wearing a pearl that was once owned by Cleopatra, Mars and Julius Cesar.

-One of the reasons why the Pantheon might have survived in such a perfect state until our days is the fact that in an early period, around 608 CE, it was converted in the church of St. Mary of the Martyrs.
+One of the reasons why the Pantheon might have survived in such a perfect state until our days is the fact that in an early period, around 608 CE, it was converted to the church of St. Mary of the Martyrs.

 To get a guided tour in the Pantheon, buy your ticket here .

 Castel Sant Angelo

 Famous for being the refuge for popes in times of difficulties, as well as a prison and military base, Castel Sant Angelo is nowadays a museum of military history.

 What most people don’t know is that the Castel Sant Angelo was actually built much earlier than the Roman Catholic period.
 It is also known as the Hadrianeum and was erected to and the mausoleum of the emperor Hadrian, later it was used as the burial place for the Antonine emperors and then turned into a fortress.

 Buy your ticket here for the Castel Sant Angelo.

 Like many other cities, Rome had its own defensive wall, known as the Aurelian Walls, which is considered one of the oldest defensive walls still standing in the World.
 It was build in the 3rd century by Emperor Aurelian of Rome, in order to defend the city from the Germanic tribes.

 The Aurelian Walls surrounded the entire ancient city of Rome, stretching across12 miles.
 All the famous tourist point in Rome are now located within these walls, including all seven hills and famous neighborhoods like Trastevere.